Defending clients for over a decade

 Many criminal defense attorneys in our area will settle for a plea bargain when the client still has a defensible case; however we are willing to go to trial to defend our clients against DUI or DWI charges.
 We know how stressful it can be to find yourself faced with criminal charges, but when you have a seasoned attorney by your side, the chances of success are substantially improved.

-If you are facing charges for driving while intoxicated, contact us for aggressive representation against the charges you face.
+If you are facing charges for driving while intoxicated, contact us for an aggressive DUI attorney in Round Rock.
+We will defend you against the charges you face.

 “I was very impressed with the outcome of the issue and will definitely use his office if I ever need representation again.” - M.M.